I have a confession to make: I'm a blog stalker.

 Ingredients

-1lb ground beef, formed into meatballs
+1lb ground beef, formed into meatballs1 white onion, diced

 1 sm. package fresh mushrooms, sliced